 Buzzfeed vs Riddle – high level overview

 Pressed for time?
-Here’s a quick comparison of the two quiz builders.
+Below is a quick comparison of the two quiz builders.

-But, you should read on for more information, including a much more detailed table that compares 60+ features.
+But you should read on for more information, including a much more detailed table that compares 60+ features.
+(We’re big quiz geeks, what can we say?)

 |Pricing||Free||$29, $49, $199||Buzzfeed – completely B2C focus, no white label options|